Micrified/micrified.com-backend/README.md

 ### MySQL Server

 As mentioned earlier, MySQL is required for operating the server.
-The server connects to the server upon starting using the configuration information provided as input.
+The server connects to the databse upon starting using the configuration information provided as input.
 Installation of MySQL 8.0 and higher is recommended.
 A user must also be added to the database after installation and the login credentials supplied in the `Username` and `Password` fields of the configuration file.
+This user must have the following privileges in order to function:`INSERT`, `UPDATE`, `DELETE`, `SELECT`, and `REFERENCES`.
+See `data/db_setup.sql` for an example of how these permissions can be granted.

 Finally, a database table schema and some initialization data is required in order for testing to function.
 Perform the following in order to complete the configuration:
 1. Create the database and table schema: `mysql -uroot -p<ROOT-PASSWORD> < data/db_schema.sql`